MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 VMM optimizes support for differencing disks to provide the following:

 - Optimized migration of storage that utilizes differencing disks.
-During a migration, VMM does not migrate base disks unless it is necessary.
+During a migration, VMM doesn't migrate base disks unless it's necessary.
 - Optimized virtual machine deployment time by utilizing differencing disks.
 VMM will attempt to identify and utilize differencing disks on the target computer.
 - When differencing disks are utilized, deployment of the base virtual disk is optimized by taking advantage of the Windows Offloaded Data Transfers (ODX) capability to copy files to the guest machine during service deployment.
 - Optimize time and storage of cloning of virtual machines by utilizing differencing disks.
 VMM provides the option to create and utilize differencing disks during a cloning operation.